 Educate Yourself

-Surround Yourself with People You Trust
+Surround Yourself with Those You Trust

 Having a strong support system plays a huge role in dealing with any kind of fear.
-People who have overcome their fears agree that no one should walk this path alone.
+Those who have overcome their fears agree that no one should walk this path alone.
 You need to interact with people who love and support you no matter what.
 They will motivate you to do better, even when you have rough days.
 This encouragement will boost your morale and encourage you to keep working on your fears.

-However, you may not be comfortable with talking to anyone.
+However, you may not be comfortable with talking to someone.
 That’s all right.
 Try joining discussion groups on phobias.
 Discussion groups can help you overcome your fears and show you that you’re not the only one who’s fighting demons.

 Keep Exercising

-If there’s one thing you shouldn’t stop doing during this period, it’s exercise.
+If there’s one thing you shouldn’t stop doing during this period, it’s exercising.
 Physical activity is known to release stress and calm the mind.
+Exercise releases endorphins, more commonly known as the “happy hormones.”

+Prioritize cardiovascular training.
 The best part about cardio is that you don’t need any expensive equipment.
 All you need is an open space, and you’re good to go.
 Cycling, running, swimming, and jumping rope are just some exercises you can try.

 Express Yourself